Comprehensive Neurocognitive Disorders Treatment

 Neurocognitive disorders – also known as “organic brain syndrome” – refers to a cognitive condition that can result from Alzheimer’s disease, dementia, Parkinson’s disease, and Huntington’s disease.
 Although these disorders can technically affect people of any age, many of us begin to encounter them as our loved ones reach their later years.
 When one’s brain changes and lose its cognitive function, the process can be frightening and frustrating, and those who live with neurocognitive disorders are prone to other mental health struggles like anxiety and depression.

 While many of these conditions are degenerative, certain treatments can help patients to both reclaim some cognitive function and cope with their condition emotionally.
 That’s why Foundation Psychiatry is proud to provide comprehensive organic brain syndrome treatment for patients throughout the Atlanta area.
-Our well-rounded approach utilizes both medication and therapy, and our board-certified psychiatry team is available to take appointments now.

 While neurocognitive disorders (NCDs) can happen for a variety of reasons, the thing that ties them together is that in each of them, nerve cells in the brain have become damaged.
 Depending on the extent and location of this damage, the way it presents in a patient is various as well.
 Some neurocognitive disorders don’t have known causes – particularly Alzheimer’s disease – while others have certain causes that can be traced to a single source: